Jong-w/Honetwork/README.md

 ## From Extensive to Efficient: Dynamic Hierarchical Reinforcement Learning withAdaptive Long Short-Term Goals

 This code is for "From Extensive to Efficient: Dynamic Hierarchical Reinforcement Learning withAdaptive Long Short-Term Goals".
+Our work introduced hierarchy-drop, novel approach that dynamically tailors hierarchies in accordance with environmental needs to improve the efficiency and effectiveness of learning in complex environments.

 Authors: Jong Won Kim, Dongjae Kim

 ![이미지](./img/fig_1.png)

-## Usage
+## Installation

-Clone this repository to use MDM.
+To run the code, please follow these steps:
 1. Clone the repository.
 ```
 git clone https://github.com/Jong-w/MDM.git